Be the first to know

 Friedman was in his mid-20s, just a few years younger than Kris Kristofferson was when he became his manager.

-"He had this charisma that was palpable," said Friedman.
+“He had this charisma that was palpable.
+He would walk into a room and people would just go quiet," said Friedman.

 Friedman interacted with many big names throughout his career in the 1970's including, Bob Dylan, Rita Coolridge, Janice Joplin among many others, but he says Kris Kristofferson was his favorite.